(Inscription on front of monument)

 Died a hero at the Alamo March the Sixth 1836.

-Ozona National Bank (about 300 feet away, measured in a direct line); Ozona's First Water Well (about 400 feet away); Crockett County Jail (about 500 feet away).
+Fort Lancaster C.S.A. (a few steps from this marker); The Ozona Stockman (within shouting distance of this marker); Crockett County Courthouse (within shouting distance of this marker); Ozona National Bank (about 300 feet away, measured in a direct line); Ozona's First Water Well (about 400 feet away); The Perner House (about 400 feet away).
 Touch for a list and map of all markers in Ozona.

 Erected 1936 by State of Texas.
 (Marker Number 1171.)

 Location.
 30° 42.626′ N, 101° 12.067′ W. Marker is in Ozona, Texas, in Crockett County.
 Marker is on 11th Street, on the right when traveling west.
+Monument is located at the south end of the Town Square.
 Touch for map.
-Monument is located at the south end of the Town Square.
 Marker is in this post office area: Ozona TX 76943, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 74 times since then.
+It was originally submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 194 times since then and 21 times this year.
 Photos: 1, 2. submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.